cscudds/exercise/README.md

 1. Clone to your machine
 1. Create a branch
 1. Run through the project adding the features
+1. Refactor and optimize as you see fit
 1. Commit often
 1. Push
 1. Send a Pull Request